mmoundou/Search-Algorithms-/README.md

 Most programming libraries have pre-defined search algorithms; leveraging them allows for efficient software development and peace of mind (as most of them have been thoroughly tested for reliability).
-They are not suited for all situations, however, especially when dealing with custom API's, so I figured playing around designing a search algorithm of my own would be a cool enterprise.
+They are not suited for all situations, however, especially when dealing with custom API's, so I figured that redesigning one popular search algorithm from scratch (the Binary Search algorithm) would be a good way to play around with the fundamentals and verify that I can build search algorithms of my own.

 [Table of Contents.](./documentation/toc.md)